litestar-org/litestar/docs/usage/channels.rst

 .. currentmodule:: litestar.channels.plugin

 The :class:`ChannelsPlugin` acts as the central entity for managing channels and subscribers.
-It's used to publish messages, controls how data is stored, manages subscribers, route handlers and configuration.
+It's used to publish messages, control how data is stored, manage subscribers, route handlers and configuration.

 .. tip::
-    The plugin makes itself available as a dependency under the ``channels`` key, which means it's not needed to import it and instead, it can be used from within route handlers or other callables within the dependency tree directly.
+    The plugin makes itself available as a dependency under the ``channels`` key, which means it's not necessary to import it and instead, it can be used from within route handlers or other callables within the dependency tree directly

 Configuring the channels
 +++++++++++++++++++++++++

-The channels manged by the plugin can be either defined upfront, passing them to the ``channels`` argument, or be created "on the fly" (i.e. on the first subscription to a channel) by setting ``arbitrary_channels_allowed=True``.
+The channels manged by the plugin can be either defined upfront, passing them to the ``channels`` argument, or created "on the fly" (i.e. on the first subscription to a channel) by setting ``arbitrary_channels_allowed=True``.